How to Spend 3 Days in Lisbon

 I have to preface this by letting you know I did not have a bad meal in Lisbon!
 Here are my two favorite places:

-Pastelaria Restaurante Alfacinha was recommended by our guide.
-The moment I stepped inside I knew it was going to be good because it was filled with older locals and I know I can trust their taste buds.
+Pastelaria Restaurante Alfacinha: Our guide recommended Pastelaria Restaurante Alfacinha.
+The moment I stepped inside, I knew it would be good because it was filled with older locals, and I knew I could trust their taste buds.
 I had a delicious Octopus rice dish.

-If you are a foodie Time Out Market is the place for you!
-There were just the right amount of options where you aren’t overwhelmed by the choices.
-We did a walk around once Β to see what was available and then bought items from multiple places.
+Time Out Market: If you are a foodie, Time Out Market is your place!
+There were just the right amount of options, so you aren’t overwhelmed by the choices.
+We walked around once to see what was available and bought items from multiple places.

-Don't leave without Lisbon without trying a PastΓ©is de Nata.
+Also, don’t leave without Lisbon without trying a Pastéis de Nata.
 The best ones are in Belem, but you can find tasty ones throughout Lisbon.

 Liked it?
 Pin it!